 weekly excursions events which are suitable for everyone who has already been in the mountains but is mainly addressing

 those who want to make first contact with them.
-The program includes excursions, hiking or trekking tours, climbing tours,
+The program includes excursions, hiking tours, climbing tours,

 high alpine treks, rock climbing, courses, canyoning or excursions in the National Parks with special park guides.